kaist-cp/helpdesk/README.md

                 1. Configure nimf with `nimf-settings`.
                    In "XKB options > Korean Hangul/Hanja keys", set "Make right Alt a Hangul key".
                    In "Nimf > Hotkeys for rotating input method engines", add "Hangul".

-        * If you want to install additional packages, make a PR to [this repository](https://github.com/kaist-cp/infra-public/tree/master/desktop), and after the PR is merged, run `/usr/bin/install-packages`.

 - Create your website at https://cp.kaist.ac.kr/{firstname}.{lastname}.
   - Fork [our website repository](https://github.com/kaist-cp/kaist-cp.github.io) and clone it.